 Committees

-The Board of Directors may establish other committees, in addition to the Executive Committee and the Nominating and Bylaws Committees, to accomplish the goals and perform the programs of the Corporation.
+Section 4.
+Other Committees.
+The Board of Directors may establish other committees, in addition to the Executive, Governance and the Nominating Committees, to accomplish the goals and perform the programs of the Corporation.
 Such committees shall have responsibilities and powers as the Board of Directors shall specify.
 Members of such other committees may, but need not, be members of the Board of Directors.
 A committee member appointed by the Board of Directors may be removed by the Board of Directors, with or without cause.

 Indemnification